Renault Triber: Powertrain

 The Triber is powered by an upgraded version of the Kwid's 999 cc BR10 three-cylinder petrol engine producing 53 kW at 6,250 rpm and 96 Nm of torque at 3,500 rpm.
 The transmission options for the Triber are a 5-speed manual and a 5-speed automated manual gearbox.

+A CNG variant is expected to be introduced by December 2024 according to a company official.

 Export markets

 The Triber is exported to nearby right-hand drive emerging markets such as Indonesia and South Africa.
 It was introduced in Indonesia on 12 July 2019 and displayed at the 27th Gaikindo Indonesia International Auto Show from 18 to 28 July 2019.
 Renault received 1,033 bookings for the Triber at the show.
 The Triber started to be delivered to customers in March 2020.
 The RXZ trim of Triber in Indonesia has 15-inch dual-tone alloy wheels unseen in other markets.
 The South African introduction was also followed later in February 2020.

 The Triber was went on sale in the Brunei market in late July 2022, marking the return of the Renault brand in the Brunei market after 9 years.
 It is offered in RXZ variant.